SPARC-X/SPARC/README.md

 ## SPARC installation and usage

 ### (1) Brief:
-Simulation Package for Ab-initio Real-space Calculations (SPARC) is a real-space code for performing electronic structure calculations based on Kohn-Sham Density Functional Theory (DFT).
-The main features of SPARC v1.0.0 include
+SPARC is an open-source software package for the accurate, effcient, and scalable solution of the Kohn-Sham density functional theory (DFT) problem.
+The main features of SPARC currently include

-* Boundary conditions for crystals, surfaces, wires, and molecules.
+* Isolated systems such as molecules and clusters as well as extended systems such as crystals, surfaces, and wires.
 * Calculation of ground state energy, atomic forces, and stress tensor.
 * Unconstrained collinear magnetization via spin polarized calculations.
-* Structural relaxation and molecular dynamics (MD).
+* Structural relaxation and quantum molecular dynamics (QMD).
-* LDA and GGA exchange correlation functionals.
+* Local and semilocal exchange correlation functionals.
 * ONCV and TM pseudopotentials in psp8 (ABINIT) format.

 Additional details regarding the formulation and implementation of SPARC can be found in the accompanying paper.